ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

 Through a stable, high-concurrency desktop environment and the decoupling of training from rollout, we markedly enhance the efficiency of sampling and RL training.
 Our system achieves a high average power consumption per GPU, reflecting optimal resource utilization.
-This design supports scalable, high-throughput RL training by enabling dynamic workload balancing, leading to significant improvement in hardware efficiency and overall training throughput.
+This design supports scalable, high-throughput RL training by enabling dynamic workload balancing, resulting in a significant improvement in hardware efficiency and overall training throughput.